alegaio7/dragnform/README.md

 # DragNForm
-Yet another form designer, not framework-biased, that can export the rendered form to json and PDF, everything from the frontend, just with javascript.
+Yet another form designer, not framework-biased, that can export the rendered form to json and PDF, everything from the frontend and just with javascript.

 ## Introduction
 Tired of not finding the form designer that I needed, or even worse, finding it and seeing it costs a lot, I decided to create my own form designer with these goals in mind: open source, only vanilla javascript, possibility to create a final (rendeded PDF), export to / import from json, and easily customizable.